 - In physical career fairs, employers often have the opportunity to network among themselves during either a breakfast, or a lunch event.
 We recommend hosting a pre-event virtual ‘meal’ on your fair date to give employers an opportunity to connect and share experiences, as well as to ask any final questions they may have before the event gets underway

-- To increase visibility for your Career Services Office, as well as to answer any career-related student questions that arise, consider offering a virtual ‘helpdesk’ on the day of the fair.
-Students can drop in to your Zoom room (or platform of choice!) to ask about resumes, elevator pitches, interview etiquette or any other questions they have surrounding best practice for them at virtual fairs!
+- To increase visibility for your Career Services Office, as well as to answer any career-related candidate questions that arise, consider offering a virtual ‘helpdesk’ on the day of the fair.
+Candidates can drop in to your Zoom room (or platform of choice!) to ask about resumes, elevator pitches, interview etiquette or any other questions they have surrounding best practice for them at virtual fairs!

 Communication is key!